oporoke/compusconnect/SADD.md

 ### 5.1.
 Authentication Flow
 1. User enters credentials in the Next.js frontend.
-2. Frontend sends credentials to the **Firebase Authentication** service.
+2. Frontend calls the `/api/auth/login` endpoint.
-3. Firebase Auth verifies credentials and, if successful, returns a JSON Web Token (JWT) to the client.
+3. The backend verifies credentials and, if successful, creates a session.
-4. The client stores the JWT securely (e.g., in `localStorage` or a secure cookie).
+4. The backend returns a secure, HTTP-only cookie to the client to manage the session.
-5. For every subsequent API request to the backend (Firebase Functions), the client includes the JWT in the `Authorization` header.
+5. All subsequent API requests from the client automatically include this cookie, which the backend uses to identify the user and their session.
-6. The backend API uses a middleware to verify the JWT's signature and extract the user's ID and role, ensuring the request is authentic.

 ### 5.2.
 Authorization Strategy
--   Authorization will be handled on the backend using **Firestore Security Rules** and middleware in the API functions.
+-   Authorization is handled on the backend via middleware in the API routes.
--   **Firestore Security Rules** provide granular, database-level protection (e.g., a student can only read their own grades; a teacher can only write grades for their students).
--   API middleware will check the user's role (decoded from the JWT) before allowing access to certain endpoints (e.g., only an 'admin' can run payroll).
+-   This middleware inspects the user's session (retrieved from the cookie) to determine their role.
+-   Access to specific API endpoints or actions is then granted or denied based on this role, ensuring a user can only perform actions they are permitted to.

 ### 5.3.
 Data Encryption
--   **In Transit**: All communication between the client, backend, and Firebase services is automatically encrypted with HTTPS/TLS.
+-   **In Transit**: All communication between the client and backend is encrypted with HTTPS/TLS.
--   **At Rest**: Firestore automatically encrypts all data at rest on Google's servers.
-No additional configuration is needed.
+-   **At Rest**: The production database (e.g., PostgreSQL on a managed service) should be configured to encrypt all data at rest.

 ### 5.4.
 Backup & Recovery
--   Firestore provides point-in-time recovery (PITR) features, allowing for automated, continuous backups.
-The database can be restored to any point in the last 7 days.
+-   Production databases should have automated backup and point-in-time recovery (PITR) features enabled.
--   For archival purposes, scheduled backend functions will be created to export collections from Firestore to a separate, long-term storage solution like Google Cloud Storage on a weekly or monthly basis.
+-   For archival purposes, scheduled jobs can be created to export the database to a separate, long-term storage solution.